If you’ve been bitten by the bug, then sooner or later you’ll be thinking about buying a motorhome – whether it’s new or one that’s pre-loved.

 You might want to be a little cautious about using your cash reserves or retirement kitty.
 It may make sense to use one of the various motorhome finance options that might be available to you such as HP, a personal loan or lease purchase, for example.

-Look into your options, potential funds providers and be sure you’re clear about your overall financial position, before starting to look at vehicles in dealers’ showrooms or on websites.
+Look into your options – including potential fund providers – and be sure you’re clear about your overall financial position, before starting to look at vehicles in dealers’ showrooms or on websites.